zenmonkeykstop/qubes-doc.rtd/introduction/privacy.rst

 be mindful of what you install.
 We have no control over such third-party software.

-For more information, please see :ref:`FAQ: How does Qubes OS provide privacy? <introduction/faq:how does qubes os provide privacy>`
+For more information, please see :ref:`FAQ: How does Qubes OS provide privacy? <introduction/faq:how does qubes os provide privacy?>`